TrossenRobotics/aloha_docs/_sources/getting_started/stationary/software_setup.rst

 1. Plug in only the leader left robot to the computer.

-2. Determine its device name.
+2. Determine its device name by checking the ``/dev`` directory before and after plugging the device in.
     This is likely something like ``/dev/ttyUSB0``.

 3. Print out the device serial number by running the following command: